-The work station is used to build and check for correct assembly of an automotive car door lever bowl unit to 100% accuracy.
+The automation system is used to build and check for correct assembly of an automotive car door lever bowl unit to 100% accuracy.

 Sensing is achieved with sophisticated colour and surface texture sensors plus a full vision system.

 Luxury car owners purchase their vehicles wanting to know that they are buying the very best.
 A supplier to a top British marque looked to L.A.C.
 Conveyors & Automation for help in developing a system that assembles door lever bowl configurations.